 - Limited health and accident insurance (for recipient only).
-All participants will receive the Department of State's health insurance coverage (A+SPE) owith a max. benefit of $100,000 per sickness or per injury and with $25 co-pay per medical visit, $75 co-pay per emergency entry or hospitalization for the duration of the program.
+All participants will receive the Department of State's health insurance coverage (A+SPE) · of $100,000 per illness or per injury with $25 co-pay per medical visit, $75 co-pay per emergency entry or hospitalization for the duration of the program.
 Pre-existing conditions are not covered.

 - Fulbright Certificate of Award.

 - Membership in the online global community for all participants of U.S. government sponsored exchange programs (such as the Fulbright program).
 International Exchange Alumni website

 - Invitations for participation in Outreach and Train the Trainers Programs.